nuta/operating-system-in-1000-lines/website/en/05-hello-world.md

 # Hello World!

 In the previous chapter, we successfully booted our first kernel.
-Although we could confirm it works by reading the register dump, it still feels somewhat unsatisfactory.
+Although we could confirm it works by reading the register dump, it still felt somewhat unsatisfactory.

 In this chapter, let's make it more obvious by outputting a string from the kernel.